fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 They explained to him the problem.
 Muhammad ﷺ   took off his robe and lay it on the ground, then put the stone on it and said: "Let one person from each clan hold my robe and then lift it up, together."

 Therefore, they lifted it all together to the position where the stone was to be laid, and Muhammad ﷺ   placed it in its place with his hands and they were all happy and satisfied.
-The argument ended in peace, by Allah’s wisdom, Abu Umayyah had the brains to think quickly and guided his people, and Muhammad (SAW) had the ability to judge and put them in the right direction that led to a peaceful solution.
+The argument ended in peace, by Allah’s wisdom, Abu Umayyah had the brains to think quickly and guided his people, and prophet Muhammad ﷺ   had the ability to judge and put them in the right direction that led to a peaceful solution.
 Tribes rejoiced for handling this issue without bloodshed.

 They changed the Kaaba: